Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 ### Bridging the Gap: Monad's Approach

-Monad demonstrates a pragmatic path through the ecosystem versus innovation dilemma by maintaining full EVM bytecode compatibility while reimagining execution internals.
+Some projects aim to keep EVM compatibility while reimagining execution internals.
+Monad demonstrates this pragmatic path through the ecosystem versus innovation dilemma by maintaining full EVM bytecode compatibility while reimagining execution internals.
 Any Solidity contract written for Ethereum deploys on Monad without modification, preserving access to familiar tooling and audited libraries.

 Underneath that compatible interface, Monad achieves 10,000+ TPS through optimistic parallel execution, asynchronous I/O, and a custom state database.
 Developers use familiar tools like Hardhat and Remix.
 Protocols port seamlessly.
 Yet the performance gains are real, delivered through architectural innovation abstracted from the developer experience.